DSLeonard-coding/VolumeBuilders/README.md

       /*
        * Code focusses on ONLY what is being chaged!!!
 Easy to debug, won't miss anything!
        * Builders follow immutability principles, use once and copy.
        * Updates the vector element for next iteration.
-PlaceAndCopy
+PlaceAndFork
        * Increments copy_no by default, but has options to update name instead.
        * Or you can provide custom number or name in each loop.
        */
       builder = builder->SetPhysOffset((x_pos[i],y_pos[i],0)) // uses preset units above.
-                       ->PlaceAndCopy()
+                       ->PlaceAndFork()
       }
    }
 }